Get more information about Delta State University by clicking links below:

 - Helping students find work after graduation

-The overall graduation rate of DSU is close to 35%.
+The overall graduation rate of Delta State University is close to 35%.

 |Number of Year to Graduate||Percent of Entering Class|